 - applying ice to reduce swelling

-- elevating the knee above the heart to help with swelling
+- elevating your knee above your heart to help with swelling

-- nonsteroidal anti-inflammatory drugs (NSAID’s) to ease pain and swelling
+- taking nonsteroidal anti-inflammatory drugs (NSAIDs) to ease pain and swelling

-- compression to the knee using an elastic bandage or brace
+- compressing your knee using an elastic bandage or brace

-- rest, often using crutches to keep weight off of the injured knee
+- using crutches to keep weight off of your injured knee

-- physical therapy to strengthen muscles and improve the knee’s range of motion
+- physical therapy to strengthen muscles and improve your knee’s range of motion

 - wearing a protective knee brace during physical activity